Asymptotics of the quantization problem on metric measure spaces: Introduction

+This upper bound extends Zador's theorem to measures on Riemannian manifolds for which the right-hand side is finite \cite[Thm.~1.7]{covgrow}.
+In particular, Riemannian manifolds with nonnegative Ricci curvature are shown to be of $O(R)$ covering growth \cite[Cor.~4.14]{covgrow}, and manifolds on which a group of polynomial growth acts by isometries also exhibit polynomial covering growth \cite[Prop.~1.8]{covgrow}.
+While these results were all presented in the scope of Riemannian manifolds, the Pierce-type upper bound and the estimates on covering growth do not involve the manifold structure of the space beyond its metric and volumetric properties, motivating the question of extending Zador's theorem to non-smooth settings with similar properties. }

 We also briefly survey the existing literature on asymptotic quantization for measures not of full dimension.
-Zador \cite{zador} introduced the notion of \emph{quantization dimensions} for measures, which are the upper resp. lower limits of the ratio $\frac{\log N}{- \log e_{N,p}(\mu)}$ as $N \to \infty$: if the limit exists and equals some $s \in (0,\infty)$, then $e_{N,p}(\mu)$ decays on the order of $N^{1/s}$.
+Zador \cite{zador} introduced the notion of \emph{quantization dimensions} for measures, which are the upper resp.~lower limits of the ratio $\frac{\log N}{- \log e_{N,p}(\mu)}$ as $N \to \infty$: if the limit exists and equals some $s \in (0,\infty)$, then $e_{N,p}(\mu)$ decays on the order of $N^{1/s}$.
 Analogously to the Hausdorff dimension, the lower quantization dimension of $\mu$ is the unique $s$ such that $\underline Q_{p,t}(\mu) = \infty$ for $t < s$ and $\underline Q_{p,t}(\mu) = 0$ for $t > s$, and likewise for the upper quantization dimension.
-As presented in \cite[Sect.
-11]{quantbook}, the upper/lower quantization dimensions of $\mu$ are sandwiched between the Hausdorff dimension of $\mu$ (i.e. the smallest Hausdorff dimension of sets of full $\mu$-measure) and the upper/lower box-counting dimension of $\supp\mu$.
+As presented in \cite[Sect.~11]{quantbook}, the upper/lower quantization dimensions of $\mu$ are sandwiched between the Hausdorff dimension of $\mu$ (i.e.~the smallest Hausdorff dimension of sets of full $\mu$-measure) and the upper/lower box-counting dimension of $\supp\mu$.
 See also \cite{Potz2001, Potz2003, quantnums, Kessebohmer:2015aa, Kesseb_hmer_2023} for more recent estimates on the quantization dimensions of measures.
-Our focus in this paper will not be to estimate dimensions but rather to obtain quantitative and sharp expressions for quantization coefficients.